hanvitha/HackathonRegistration/README.md

 /users/<status>
 To see users who are given cluster access.status = 1 registered, status 0 still need to be added to cluster

+Once you configured your mysql db on openshift -> go to self service service from developer view -> copy the git code base -> paste it in the app repo area. everything else default / your preferences and click create. you will be able to see the app up and running in minutes.